JamesSkemp/words/content/post/determine-blogenginenet-comments-that-havent-been-published.md

 +++
-title = "Determine BlogEngine.NET comments that haven't been published" summary = "C# code to parse a directory of BlogEngine.NET posts (determined by the user selecting one) for unapproved comments." draft = false comments = true date = "2009-12-06T15:55:00-06:00"
+title = "Determine BlogEngine.NET comments that haven't been published" description = "C# code to parse a directory of BlogEngine.NET posts (determined by the user selecting one) for unapproved comments." draft = false comments = true date = "2009-12-06T15:55:00-06:00"